Appreciating Bonsai

 Jin, Shari

-The trunks and branches of trees such as the pine and the juniper can sometimes partially die through the passage of time yet still maintain their shapes.
+The trunks and branches of trees such as pines and Japanese junipers can sometimes partially die through the passage of time, yet still maintain their shapes.
 Such trunks bring out a beautiful contrast between their green leaves and the revealed white surfaces of their dead wood.
-The perished tips on the branches are called jin , and the dead white wood on parts of the trunk are called shari.
+The perished tips on the branches are called jin, and the dead white parts of the trunk are called shari.

 -